django/deps/draft/0201-simplified-routing-syntax.rst

 .. code-block:: python

-    from django.urls import path_regex
+    from django.urls import re_path

 The name ``path`` makes semantic sense here, because it actually does represent a URL component, rather than a complete URL.

-The existing import of ``from django.conf.urls import url`` would become a shim for the more explicit ``from django.urls import path_regex``.
+The existing import of ``from django.conf.urls import url`` would become a shim for the more explicit ``from django.urls import re_path``.

-Given that it is currently used in 100% of Django projects, the smooth path for users would be to not deprecate its usage immediately, but to consider placing it on the deprecation path at a later date.
+Given that it is currently used in 100% of Django projects, the smooth path for users would be to not deprecate ``django.conf.urls.url`` immediately, but to mark it as deprecated in version 3.0 (after 2.2 LTS) and remove it in 4.0 (after 3.2 LTS).
+Hopefully many projects will migrate to ``django.urls.path`` (the carrot) before being forced to migrate to ``django.urls.re_path`` (the stick).

 Converters
 ----------